LukeZurg22/SS14_I2P/README.md

 - Executable Name (Linux):   SS14_I2P

 ## Program Purpose
-To allow one a sufficient UI to facilitate the conversion of pixel art into ASCII form for convienent usage in the game "Space Station 14" I've met people whom relied on hand-making ASCII images, which involves a lot of tedium and headache.
-This program aims to aleviate that.
+To provide one a sufficient UI to facilitate the conversion of pixel art into ASCII form for convienent usage in the game "Space Station 14" I've met people whom relied on hand-making ASCII images, which involves a lot of tedium and headache that this program aims to aleviate.
 I otherwise made this program because I could, and wanted to contribute to SS14's community in a way that benefits it, even if its a small addition.

 ## Project Goal
-My goal for this program is to share it within the SS14 community as possible.
-Feel free share with as many people you think would find use out of it.
+My goal for this program is to share it within the SS14 community as much as possible.
+Feel free to share with as many people you think would find use out of it.

 ## Limitations
 - Honestly, not thoroughly tested.